 Lost and Found

-Camp is not responsible for lost or stolen personal belongings, money, or any items left at camp.
-Lost and found items will be kept at camp for one month.
+Camp is not responsible for lost or stolen personal belongings, money, or any items left at camp. “lost and found” items will be kept at camp for one month.
 Any items not claimed by that time will be donated.
 Please contact the camp director if items are forgotten at camp.